A well designed aesthetically pleasing curtain walling system produces a distinctive, thermally efficient building

-Curtain walling can span multiple floors and cover a large surface of a building.
-Because it forms a significant part of the envelope, it can directly impact key performance considerations, including water tightness and thermal characteristics, daylighting, ventilation regimes, acoustics and building movement.
+Forming a significant part of the envelope, curtain wall systems can directly impact key performance considerations, including water tightness and thermal characteristics, daylighting, ventilation regimes, acoustics and building movement.

-It is crucial to work closely with suppliers and collaborate with design teams from the very outset of a project, particularly larger scale ones, such as high-rise buildings where curtain walling is most in demand.
+To unlock all the benefits possible with curtain walling, it is crucial to work closely with suppliers and collaborate with design teams from the very outset of a project.

 Through the Reynaers Consult programme, in-house specialist consultants, engineers and technicians work with architects and building professionals to offer technical assistance.